2. Numeric vectors#

 ”, and move on.

-All the aforementioned functions return a missing value if any
+All aggregation functions return a missing value if any

 of the input elements is unavailable.